qndska/Elasticsearch_haikyucharactors/README.md

-#README file
-Subject: ITCS414 Information Retrieval and Storage Members:6488052 Sasasuang  Pattanakitjaroenchai 6488061 Chaninan  Phetpangun
+# ITCS414 Information Retrieval and Storage
+Members:6488052 Sasasuang  Pattanakitjaroenchai
+6488061 Chaninan  Phetpangun
 6488226 Nisakorn Ngaosri

-#Objective
+# Objective
 The README file is to facilitate the setup and deployment of our web search system using Elasticsearch, Kibana, and Flask.
 Before starting, ensure that you already installed these devices into your system:
 1. Elasticsearch